WolfeTyler/Kuka-Arm-Robotics-Challenge-Project/README.md

 [//]: # (Image References)
 [kuka]: ./images/Selection_055.png

-# Kuka Arm Robotics Pick and Place Project (based on Amazon Robotics Challenge)
+# Kuka Arm Robotics Pick and Place Project

 This project uses a simulated version of the [Kuka KR210](https://www.kuka.com/en-us/products/robotics-systems/industrial-robots/kr-210-2-f-exclusive) 6 DOF robotic arm to pick items from a shelf and deposit them into a storage container.